Choosing a business for an in-home service isn’t easy.

 If only there were a way ask a friend, someone with experience in the industry of the service you need.

-92 percent of consumers read online reviews and testimonials when they’re considering a product or service.
+and testimonials when they’re considering a product or service.
 88 percent say they trust those online reviews and testimonials just as much as they would trust a friend or family member.
 And 72 percent of consumers say good reviews and positive testimonials make them trust a business more.

 It’s clear that if you aren’t using testimonials as part of your marketing strategy already, you need to start.
 But unfortunately, getting those great testimonials will require a little action on your part.
 Customers are pretty unlikely to leave a testimonial unless prompted, which means it’s on you to ask for one.
 If you’ve never asked your customers for testimonials before, it can feel like a daunting task.

 But asking for testimonials isn’t as hard as it seems.
 Here’s how to ask your customers, and how to put their testimonials to the best use to bring more customers to your business.

 is the ultimate software to manage and grow home service businesses.
 With our scheduling, payment, marketing features and more, you can streamline your business and maximize work efficiency.

 Ask for a testimonial after receiving praise from a customer

 If a customer has already given you some glowing feedback, congratulations!
 You’re in the best possible position to ask for a testimonial.

 Since you already know the client has good things to say, simply